cloudmesh-community/book/chapters/devops/puppet.md

 $ sudo vi /etc/sysconfig/puppetserver
 ```

-Set the value of following variable to increase memory to 3GB
+Set the value of the following variable to increase memory to 3GB
 (3g after -Xmx specify that)

 ```bash